jbiason/blog/content/thoughts/why-rust-and-not-go.md

 You know who has Google problems?
 GOOGLE!
 You know who else has Google problems?
 NO ONE!

-No one is a huge search engine that lives into capturing peoples data to provide relevant ads (and, sometimes, search results, and shopping lists and whatever).
+No one is a huge search engine that lives capturing peoples data to provide relevant ads (and, sometimes, search results, and shopping lists and whatever).

 It's the same bullshit people claiming "Netflix has 600+ microservices using